dcelaj/exercise-game-builder/README.md

             |_____________|_______________|
              only to tell them start/stop

-Also, this is using the python threading module, so the python GIL is still in place.
+This is all done using the python threading module, so the python GIL is still in place.

 <br>